-- XRx-008: XRx-008 is intended to treat patients with ADPKD.
-Currently, the only FDA approved ADPKDtargeted therapy is tolvaptan, which is marketed as Jynarque from Otsuka Pharmaceuticals Co., Ltd. - XRx-101: XRx-101 is intended to treat patients AKI associated with COVID-19 infection.
-Remdesvir has been approved by the FDA for treatment of COVID-19.
-The FDA recently approved baricitinib for the treatment of certain hospitalized patients with COVID-19.
+- · XRx-008: XRx-008 is intended to treat patients with ADPKD.
+Currently, the only FDA approved ADPKD-targeted therapy is tolvaptan, which is marketed as Jynarque from Otsuka Pharmaceuticals Co., Ltd. - · XRx-101: XRx-101 is intended to treat patients AKI due to COVID-19 infection.
+Currently, only one drug, Remdesvir, has been approved by the FDA for treatment of COVID-19.

-Additional drugs beblelovibam, lagevrio, paxlovid, evusheld, acetemra, storovimab, propofol-lipuro, REGN-COV2, bamlanivimab, bamlanivimab in combination with etesevimab, casuvurumab plus imdevimab, COVID-19 convalescent plasma, regiocit, Fresenius kabi propoven and baricitinib, have been authorized for COVID-19 treatment under the FDA Emergency Use Authorization, and further drugs, such as dexamethasone and tocilizumab, have been approved under the National Institute of Health Guidance.
+Additional drugs REGN-COV2, bamlanivimab, bamlanivimab combined with etesevimab, convaslescent plasma, and baricitinib, have been are authorized for COVID-19 treatment under the FDA EUA, and a further two drugs, dexamethasone and tocilizumab, have been approved under the National Institute of Health Guidance.

-XRx-225: XRx-225 is intended to treat patients with T2DN.
-Therapeutic interventions used to treat individual with T2DN include medications intended to achieve near-normal blood glucose control, antihypertensive treatment, and restriction of dietary proteins.
+· XRx-225: XRx-225 is intended to treat patients with T2DN.
+Currently approved therapeutic interventions to treat T2DN include near-normal blood glucose control, antihypertensive treatment, and restriction of dietary proteins.

-The FDA and corresponding regulatory authorities will ultimately review our clinical results and determine whether our product candidates are safe and effective.
-No regulatory agency has made any such determination that any of our product candidates are safe and effective to support regulatory approval.
+The FDA and corresponding regulatory authorities will ultimately review our clinical results and determine whether our product candidates are effective.
+No regulatory agency has made any such determination that any of our product candidates are effective for use by the general public for any indication.